 - 1. Sit with your leg straight out in front of you.
-Put a towel or bandage around your foot and pull it towards you.
+Put a towel/bandage around your foot and pull it towards you.
 Feel a stretch in the back of your calf. - 2.
 Point your toes down as far as they go, then use the other foot on top to apply some pressure to create a stretch on the top of your foot.

-Hold both stretches for up to 30 seconds and repeat 3 times.
+Hold both stretches for up to 30 seconds and repeat 3-5 times each, 3-4 times per day